Rent in social housing

 Service charges

-You might have to pay a service charge for things like:
+You might have to pay a service charge for:

 cleaning, lighting and maintenance of internal communal areas